 Barriers to publishing

 Any confidentiality obligations should be respected when publishing research results.
-These may arise out of legislation, for example section 19 of the Danish Marketing Practices Act on the protection of trade secrets, or a result of concluded agreements such as non-disclosure agreements entered into as part of research collaborations.
+These may arise out of legislation, for example the Danish Trade Secrets Act, or a result of concluded agreements such as non-disclosure agreements entered into as part of research collaborations.

 See also research freedom.

 In some cases, prior publication of research results in the mass media and the like may prevent publication.
 See DCSD’s Guidelines on publication matters (2009), p.
 41.

 Patent or utility model protection

 If research results include elements that can be protected by patent (or get utility model protection), you should be aware that this protection requires non-disclosure of the invention until a patent application (or an application for protection as a utility model) has been filed, see Legal protection of research results.

 Data protection laws must be observed if the publication involves the processing of personal data, see Research that involves personal data.